 “I am inspired enough by the quality of work that I’ll be doing that I’m even forgetting to be overwhelmed!”

 NMI graduates have excellent job placement rates and outcomes.

 National Midwifery Institute surveys graduates for three years following graduation.
-During winter 2018, NMI surveyed graduates who graduated from the program January 2015 through December 2017.
-NMI was able to obtain data for all 26 graduates either through survey responses or through researching their status elsewhere.
+During Winter 2018, NMI surveyed those who graduated from January 2015 through December 2017.
+NMI obtained data for all 26 graduates, as follows:

-96% of graduates are NARM certified CPMs (25 of 26).
-Of the graduates who are not NARM certified CPMs: one has not yet taken the exam, and the other did not pass the exam and is preparing to retest.
+96% of graduates were NARM certified CPMs (25 of 26).
+Of the graduates who were not NARM certified CPMs, one had not yet taken the exam, and the other did not pass the exam and was preparing to retest.

-11% of graduates are working in related fields (3 of 26).
-One is a recent graduate whose license was recently issued; one is working as a public health nurse providing home visits to mothers/gestational parents and babies; and one is a labor & delivery nurse in a remote international clinic.
+11% of graduates were working in related fields (3 of 26).
+One was a recent graduate newly licensed, one was working as a public health nurse providing home visits to mothers/gestational parents and babies, and one was employed as a labor & delivery nurse in a remote international clinic.

-NMI graduates have excellent certifying exam completion rates.
+NMI graduates have excellent NARM exam pass rates.

 National Midwifery Institute obtains test results directly from NARM following student graduation.
-The information below includes NMI graduates who graduated between January 2014 and December 2017.
-Note: prior to January 1, 2016, students in MEAC-accredited programs were eligible to test prior to graduating through NARM's early testing option.
-The percentage and number of each year's graduates who tested under NARM's early testing option is noted below.
+Details given below include NMI graduates from January 2014 to December 2017.
+(Note that prior to January 2016, students in MEAC accredited programs could test prior to graduation with the NARM early testing option.
+The percentage and number of each year's graduates who tested under the NARM early testing option is included below.)

 2017: 100% of 2017 graduates took the NARM exam and passed (7 of 7).